Cramalt Craig

 Cramalt Craig is a hill in the Manor Hills range, part of the Southern Uplands of Scotland.
-The second highest in the range and third highest in southern Scotland, it was previously also a Corbett until a 2013 survey by Alan Dawson found the col between it and Broad Law to be a few metres short of 500 ft.
+The second highest in the range and third highest in southern Scotland, it was previously also a Corbett until new Ordnance Survey contouring became available and it was deleted from the 1984 edition of the tables.
+A 2013 survey by Alan Dawson confirmed the col between it and Broad Law to be a few metres short of 500 ft.
 It is climbed almost solely from its southern sides at the Megget Stane or Cramalt Farm, taking in the neighbouring hills.